Kyriosity/read-write/README+/software/design/names/README.md

 ## Wrapping up

-+ Even top teams under time pressure and brakes on perfectionism would be barely proud of their implementation of naming.
++ Even top consonant teams under time pressure and brakes on perfectionism would rarely be proud of their naming implementation.
-+ The naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be continuous and genuine.
++ The naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve them must be honest and continuous.

 ## Appendix.
 Learning from others